Bruny Island Tasmanian language

 Bruny Island Tasmanian, or Nuenonne ("Nyunoni"), a name shared with Southeast Tasmanian, is an Aboriginal language or pair of languages of Tasmania in the reconstruction of Claire Bowern.
 It was spoken on Bruny Island, off the southeastern coast of Tasmania, by the Bruny tribe.

-Bruny Island Tasmanian is attested in a list of 986 words collected by Joseph Milligan (published 1857 & 1859); in 515 words collected by George Augustus Robinson; in 273 words from Charles Sterling; and in 111 words from R.A.
-Roberts (published 1828).
+Bruny Island Tasmanian is attested in a list of 986 words collected by Joseph Milligan (published 1857 & 1859); in 515 words collected by George Augustus Robinson; in 273 words from Charles Sterling; and in 111 words from Robert Andrew Roberts (published 1828).
+Roberts' list was also published by Charles Medyett Goodridge in 1832; this version shows some differences from Roberts' list published in the Hobart Town Courier on 3 May 1828.
 The Milligan vocabulary is divergent, and falls out as a distinct language when the lists are compared at p < 0.15, though it falls together with the rest of the island at a looser criterion of p < 0.20.

 History

 The last speaker of Bruny Island was likely Truganini, who is also widely accepted as the last full-blooded Tasmanian Aboriginal person.
 She was a daughter of Mangana, Chief of the Bruny Island people.
 Her name was the word her tribe used to describe the grey saltbush Atriplex cinerea.

 In her youth, she took part in her people's traditional culture, but Aboriginal life was disrupted by European invasion.

 When Lieutenant-Governor George Arthur arrived in Van Diemen's Land in 1824, he implemented two policies to deal with the growing conflict between settlers and the Aboriginal peoples.
 First, bounties were awarded for the capture of Aboriginal adults and children, and secondly an effort was made to establish friendly relations with Aboriginal Peoples in order to lure them into camps.
 The campaign began on Bruny Island, where there had been fewer hostilities than in other parts of Tasmania.